Maritime history of Odisha: Burma

-Burma went by the name of Kalingarat (Kalinga Rastra) in the 7th century BC, and there is evidence of very early settlement in the southern Mon portion.
+Burma was known as Kalingarat (Kalinga Rastra) in the 7th century BC.
+There is evidence of very early settlement in the southern Mon region.
 By the 2nd century AD, the Kalingans were ruling Kalaymyo, the Arakan River valley and Pegu, around the gulf of Martaban.

-The remains of a ship excavated at Tante, near Yangon is thought to have belonged to Kalingan traders.
+The remains of a ship excavated at Tante, near Yangon, are thought to have belonged to Kalingan traders.

 Place names and similarities in architecture also indicate close contacts across the gulf of Bengal.

-The Buddhagat, the sacred scripture of Burma, describes trade with the Buddhist merchants of Kalinga, leading to missionaries coming to propagate the faith, and then to political domination of parts of coastal Burma by Kalinga during the 4th to 7th centuries AD.
+The Buddhagat, the sacred scripture of Burma, describes trade with the Buddhist merchants of Kalinga, leading to missionaries coming to propagate the faith, and then to Kalinga's political domination of parts of coastal Burma during the 4th to 7th centuries AD.
 Coins with Hindu symbols found in Pegu confirm this contact.